The Boolean SATisfiability Problem and the orthogonal group $O(n)$: Clauses and Totally Null Planes of

 that expands in a sum of $2^{n-k}$ elements of $\myClg{}{}{\R^{n,n}}$.
-Each of these $2^{n-k}$ elements belong to a different MLI \cite{Budinich_2016} but they can all be ``projected'' in a unique MLI where they form the Fock basis expansion of a spinor we call $\psi_{z_j}$ that is the sum of the $2^{n-k}$ simple spinors of the Fock basis that all have $k$ of their ``coordinates'' (\ref{EFB_def}) coinciding with the corresponding ones of $z_j$; let them be $\psi_{j_1} \psi _{j_2} \cdots \psi_{j_k}$.
-Then we can write
+Each of these $2^{n-k}$ elements belongs to a different MLI \cite{Budinich_2016} but they can all be ``projected'' in a unique MLI where they form the Fock basis expansion of a spinor $\psi_{z_j}$